Jivrus/community-boxes/README.md

   4. Navigate to box-java (community-boxes>>box-java)
   5. Run the command mvn function:run, this will help you run your changes in the localhost:8080
   ![Local Running]({B4F92497-1A7F-4369-B66C-5E1289CE312C}.png)
+  6. Create a Pull Request by pointing the https://github.com/Jivrus/community-boxes repo as the receiver

 # Unit Testing
   1. After successfully setting up the local server at 8080 port, try calling the api's using postman